rodrigoarantes/iagenda/README.md

   - Attributes:
     name(required), price(required), numberOfSessions(required)

-  - BusinessDetails:
+  - Business Details:
     - Just a CRUD
     - Services records must never get deleted...
 As opposed, They should get flagged as deleted
-    - NumberOfSessions are period of fifteen minutes(Make sure you make it flexible so you, the developer, can change it when requested by the customer - Ex.: the customer decides that 1 session is equivalent to half an hour).
+    - NumberOfSessions are periods of fifteen minutes.
+Make sure you make it flexible so you, the developer, can change it when requested by the customer.
     - NumberOfSessions field only allows positive values.
 If the user enter 2 it needs to show on the screen somewhere that it is equivalent to 30 minutes.
     - The landing page for this module must have a search field.
 The search term will be used for scanning the columns name.
 The maximum amount of returned entries must be 20.
     - Price cannot be historically bound to the service.
-If the customer changes the service price today it cannot modify the service's price for old appointments since it will be used in the reports.
-You decide the better strategy for this required.
+If the customer changes the service price today it cannot modify the service price for old appointments since it will be used in the reports.
+You should decide the better strategy for this requirement.

 - **Expenses**